San Domenico House

-San Domenico House is a boutique hotel in London, England.
-It is a small hotel with just 19 rooms, located just off Kings Road at 29-31 Draycott Place in Chelsea.
-It was previously known as the Sloane Hotel, until 2006, when it was situated at number 29.
-The hotel is part of the San Domenico Hotels group, owned by Aldo Melpignano, and is a sister hotel to the Borgo Egnazia.
+San Domenico House is a boutique hotel located at 29-32 Draycott Place, in Chelsea, London.
+The hotel has 19 rooms and is part of the San Domenico Hotels group, owned by Aldo Melpignano, and it is a sister hotel to the Borgo Egnazia.
+It was previously known as the Sloane Hotel until 2006, when it was located at number 29 Draycott Place.